hrilabtufts/DIARC_Space_Station_Simulation/README.md

                         Path to server_settings.json file to configure the experiment -t TRIAL, --trial TRIAL
-                        Start at a different trial than the first one
+                        Start at a different trial than the first one -C CONFIG, --config CONFIG
+                        Class path of the DIARC configuration to use when launching a robot -D CONFIGSPOKE, --configSpoke CONFIGSPOKE
+                        Class path of the DIARC configuration to use when launching a robot as a spoke -e EXTRAARGS, --extraArgs EXTRAARGS
+                        Extra arguments supplied to DIARC configuration on launch

 ```